“Frequency” is the speed at which a watch ticks.

-It is measured by the number of oscillations (or semi-oscillations) that the balance spring – the “heart” of the watch movement – makes in the time period of one hour (VPH, or vibrations per hour), which can also be expressed in hertz.
+It is measured by the number of oscillations (or semi-oscillations) that the balance spring (the “heart” of the watch movement) makes in the time period of one hour (VPH, or vibrations per hour… or Beats per Hour BPH)), which can also be expressed in hertz.

-Presented differently, to determine the VPH of a watch, you can multiply its Hz by 3600 (the number of seconds in an hour).
+Presented differently, to determine the VPH of a watch, you can multiply its Hz by 3,600 (the number of seconds in an hour).

 The most common frequency for modern mechanical wristwatch movements is 4 Hz, or 28,800 vph.
-A watch ticking at 4Hz makes 4 oscillations per second, or 8 semi-oscillations (or vibrations) per second.
+A watch ticking at 4Hz makes 4 oscillations per second or 8 semi-oscillations (or vibrations) per second.

-A very slow beat rate would be 14400 VPH (probably an old vintage mechanical wrist watch or pocket watch).
+To illustrate the contrast between a higher and lower VPH, a high beat rate would be 36,000 VPH (think Zenith El Primero or Seiko Hi-Beat) and a very slow beat rate would be 14,400 VPH (probably an old vintage mechanical wrist watch or pocket watch).

 So you can see how technology advances.

 So what does this all mean?

 Higher beat rate means greater precision but also means the watch has to work harder meaning possible shorter service intervals.
-The sweep of the second hand will be smoother with high VPH and will appear slight more jittery on a low VPH.
+The sweep of the second hand will be smoother with high VPH and will appear slightly more jittery on a low VPH.